rescriptbr/react-query/README.md

   <a target="_blank" href="https://github.com/rescriptbr"> ReScript Brazil Community </a>
  </p>

-> :warning: This repo contains experimental bindings for [@tanstack/query](https://tanstack.com/query/v4) using the experimental optional fields API with ReScript@v10.
+> :warning: This repo contains experimental bindings for [@tanstack/query](https://tanstack.com/query/v4) using the new optional fields API.
-If you're looking bindings to the React Query v3 click [here](https://github.com/rescriptbr/react-query/tree/v0.0.2).
+If you're looking for bindings to the React Query v3 click [here](https://github.com/rescriptbr/react-query/tree/v0.0.2).

 ## Installation